Carers handbook contents

-Carers Hub End of Life support includes, advice, end of life emotional support and End of Life respite service.
+Carers End of Life support includes, advice, end of life emotional support.
 All services are free of charge and available to carers who are caring for someone with a life limiting condition or terminal illness.
 Family carers are dealing with their own emotions and responsibilities at the same time as doing all they can for their loved one, it is vitally important that you, as a carer, can take care of yourself by accessing help and support.

 After-school clubs, fun activities, craft videos, emotional support and much more, for carers aged five to 18.
 This is a chance for young carers to take a break and meet other young people in the same position.